‘Next gen’ 5-story distribution center planned for Boxwood

 The distribution center will only cover a footprint of roughly 800,000 square feet of space, with the remaining 3 million square feet of space found in its top four stories.

 Although Dermody is not seeking a variance to the county’s 90-foot height limit for the heavy industrial zone, the plan would make the LogistiCenter project perhaps the American distribution center with the most floors, as existing or announced projects have typically topped out at four floors.
 At 3.8 million square feet, it would also be among the largest multistory projects built.

-It’s a departure from the plan first announced by Harvey Hanna & Associates, which purchased the 142-acre property in 2017 before selling about 88 acres to Dermody this month – the sale price hasn’t been disclosed and public deed records reflect only a nominal $10 payment.
+It’s a departure from the plan first announced by Harvey Hanna & Associates, which purchased the 142-acre property in 2017 before selling about 88 acres to Dermody this month for about $21.6 million.
 Harvey Hanna had proposed building two single-story buildings roughly 1.1 million square feet and 1.3 million square feet each, along with secondary 350,000- and 310,000-square-foot buildings.

 Those plans would have largely replicated what the public is used to at Boxwood, where a single-story General Motors plant covered some 3 million square feet for decades.
 Now, however, a tower facility is proposed to change the landscape and expand available square footage by about 25%.

 In many ways, consumers’ expectations for next-day, or even same-day, shipping has led to an e-commerce arms race for logistics and distribution.